-I thought I should probably get the stricken Golf out of the garage so the Fit can get out of the cold.
+A few days later, I thought I should probably get the stricken Golf out of the garage so the Fit can get out of the cold.
 Poor thing.

-So this is where I started. removed the engine cover (getting real good at that now), and took a good geez at what was before me.
+So this is where I started. removed the engine cover (getting really good at that now), and took a good geez at what was before me.
 The two boxes and the clump of wiring.

 I started by physically removing the boxes from their mounts and removing all the dozens of zipties holding the wiring in.